-Please make sure that the power supply of the brake chopper has been switched off before plugging or unplugging the connector.
+Please make sure that the power supply of the brake chopper has been switched off before plugging or unplugging the connector, otherwise the brake chopper might get damaged!

-The terminal block is ONLY for wiring convenience, which CANNOT be used for fixing the cables.
+The connectors are ONLY for wiring convenience, which CANNOT be used for fixing the cables.
 Additional measures need to be taken by users for cable fixing purpose.

 Control terminals description